Visa Information

 Please Note:

-- There is a service charge of Euro 10.96 all service charge are non-refundable and inclusive of applicable tax
+- There is a service charge of Euro 10.96/ USD 13.
+All service charge are non-refundable and inclusive of applicable tax

 - The visa application center offers an optional service at a nominal additional cost: